tomvandig/eccg/README.md

 This example shows the **virtual entity** `A.B` is itself a valid entity in the sense that it can operate as a new entity under a new identifier separate from `A` and `B`, and can receive components itself.

 This behavior can be nested further into the graph to form `A.B.C` or the graph can support multiple parents: `A.B` and `C.B` are both virtual entities that share the same data composed from `B` but can additionally receive their own specific components.
-This is where it becomes necessary to use the full "name" of the virtual entity to identify it, we call this the **entity path**.
+This is where it becomes necessary to use the "full name" of the virtual entity to identify it, we call this the **entity path**.

 ```mermaid
 graph TD;